First of all don’t. Don’t do that. Trying to make someone afraid of losing you is a form of manipulation and that’s just gross.

 What if I left and felt better than ever?

-You are the only one who gets to choose who you give your attention to.
+You choose who you give your attention to.

 Do you manipulate your friends?
 No!

 You don’t try to make your friends appreciate you more by making them fear losing you if they don’t “shape up”.
 Note: If you do this in friendships, you may want to talk to a licensed counselor and get to the root of that behavior.
 But for most of us, if you have a friend who is not meeting you half way in the friendship, you cut your losses and move on.
-And the same rules of mutual effort and respect needs to be applied to your intimate partnerships.
+Or simply only give as much attention as they give.
+Occasionally we need to extend more effort in order to maintain a relationship though, but only when we have extra effort to give.
+The same rules of mutual effort and respect needs to be applied to your intimate partnerships.
 You absolutely must value each other as friends first (and continually throughout the relationship).
 This is not where you get to say, “Well we were friends first.”
 You must continue to show up, as a friend every. single. day.
 And if they’re not showing up with the same level of enthusiasm, then it’s time to cut your losses.
 You deserve better.